rails/action_push_native/README.md

 end
 ```

-This is the job class that processes the push notifications.
+Job class that processes the push notifications.
 You can customize it by editing it
 directly in your application.

 `app/models/application_push_device.rb`: